 - Plans at School and Work

-Be Informed - Some of the things you can do to prepare for the unexpected, such as assembling a supply kit and developing a family communications plan, are the saem for both a natural or man-made emergency.
+Some of the things you can do to prepare for the unexpected, such as assembling a supply kit and developing a family communications plan, are the same for both a natural or man-made emergency.
 However there are important differences among potential terrorist threats, such as biological, chemical, explosives, nuclear and radiological, that will impact the decisions you make and the actions you take.

 Be prepared to adapt this information to your personal circumstances and make every effort to follow instructions received from authorities on the scene.
 Above all, stay calm, be patient and think before you act.
 With these simple preparations, you can be ready for the unexpected.